ava-dn/avas_2025/_posts/Foundation/2025-01-25-Sprint_5_Blog.md

 - an online data stream

 - a file

-- use of at least oone list or other collection Type
+- use of at least one list or other collection Type

 - At least one procedure that contributes to the programs intended purpose